vladus2000/alpine-base-glibc/README.md

-# alpine-base
+# alpine-base-glibc

-a base container based on alpine
+a base container based on alpine with glibc support